 |Garnacha Tinta||red||Grenache Noir||?|

 The wine production is still often under religious supervision of a rabbi, the specifications for a kosher wine to ensure.
 The Israeli wine names are often of Hebrew origin.
-Traditionally, full-bodied, sweet red wines, nutmeg wines and white sweet wines were produced in the past.
+Traditionally, full-bodied, sweet red wines, nutmeg wines and sweet white wines were produced.
 Dry or semi-dry wines now account for around 70%.
 From Chardonnay sparkling wines are produced by the champagne method.
-There are about 250 commercial wineries that are well-known Avidan.
+There are around 250 wineries that are well-known Avidan.
 Barkan Wine Cellars, Binyamina, Carmel, Castel, Cesarea, Clos de Gat, Dalton, Efrat, Flam, Galil Mountain, Golan Heights Winery, Har-Meron, Margalit, Nachshon, Pelter, Recanati, Sde-Boker, Segal, Soreq, Tabor, Teperberg 1870, Tishbi.
 Tulip.
 Vitkin and Yatir.
 The main export markets are Germany, France, Great Britain and the USA.